adarshdivase1/ALLWAVE-BOQ/README.md

-# AllWave AV BOQ Generator - Complete Documentation
+# AllWave AV BOQ Generator
 ## 📋 Project Overview

 The **AllWave AV BOQ Generator** is an enterprise-grade, AI-powered Bill of Quantities (BOQ) generation system for professional audio-visual system design.
 Built with Streamlit and integrated with Google's Gemini AI, it automates the complex process of AV system design while ensuring AVIXA standards compliance.